timmyjose-experiments/clippy/README.md

     --output clippy-code.svg
 ```

+Validate the `AASA` and Associated Domains linking:

+* Check that the `Apple` CDN can pick up the `AASA` file by opening https://app-site-association.cdn-apple.com/a/v1/fullsheepcareful.loca.lt in a browser.
+* Also check using this validator: https://branch.io/resources/aasa-validator/
+  (Use the main app bundle id: `com.timmyjose.clippy`)

-And register this URL in `AppStore Connect`, in the `Associated Domains` for the project as well.
+Finally, register this URL in `AppStore Connect`, in the `Associated Domains` for the project as well.